kareniel/diary-content/things.md

 - a bitsy game [(orb-bitsy-data)](https://github.com/kareniel/orb-bitsy-data)
 - a browser extension that automates clicking on the links in download gates for you and downloads the file in the background
 - an tag-oriented media api server for music and potentially photos
+- an experimental social media revolving around creating & sending each other prayers, wishes & positive intentions